I-Bouros/whytham-logparser/README.md

-# whytham-logparser
+# wytham-logparser
-This package is used for processing logger data files for the Whytham Woods rodent project.
+This package is used for processing logger data files for the Wytham Woods rodent project.

 ## Input Folder (Logger Data)